Greenbaum-Lab/FWASS/README.md

 Files should end with .vcf if not compressed and .vcf.gz if compressed with gzip.
 Files can be arbitrary large, and are not load simultaneously in memory.
 The only limitation we added to the general VCF format, is asking for every single line (locus) format, to start with GT (genotype).
-We find it is common to all dataset we were working with, and handling with the more general case will slow down the computation time.
+We find it is common in all the datasets we were working with, and handling with the more general case will slow down the computation time.
 Don't worry, you don't have to check it yourself!
 If there is a line which the format is not in the correct order, the program will fail with a proper massage.